mmusich/SiStripHitResolution/README.md

 * [CutFlowReports](https://gitlab.cern.ch/coldham/hitresolutionproject/-/tree/master/CutFlowReports) will contain text files with the numbers of events that pass each filter, for each region.

 To choose between pitch units or centimetres, [UnitInteger](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/Resolutions.cc#L330) must be set as 0 (for pitch units) or 1 (for centimetres).
 To choose between using output file names that correspond to the UL or non-UL ALCARECO samples, the value of [ULInteger](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/Resolutions.cc#L331) must be set as 0 (for non-UL samples) or 1 (for UL samples).

+The plotting script [ResolutionPlots.cc](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/ResolutionPlots.cc) has been provided for comparing the hit resolution values for UL and non-UL samples.
+However, the elements of the arrays will need to be edited ([UL_Array](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/ResolutionPlots.cc#L20) for when the unit has been specified as centimetres, [NonUL_Array](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/ResolutionPlots.cc#L25) for centimetres, [UL_Array](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/ResolutionPlots.cc#L40) for pitch units and [NonUL_Array](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/ResolutionPlots.cc#L43) for pitch units).

 ## References ##